Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Ideal Drain Tile Ltd. was found guilty of a violation of the Ontario ‘Industrial’ Sector Regulation 851/90, section 52(e) which states,
+Ideal Drain Tile Ltd. was found guilty of a contravention of the Ontario ‘Industrial’ Sector Regulation 851/90, section 52(e) which states,

 “A crane, lift truck or similar equipment shall be used to support, raise or lower a worker only when,